ddsky/world-news-api-clients/objc/docs/OAINewsApi.md

 // Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
 //[apiConfig setApiKeyPrefix:@"Bearer" forApiKeyIdentifier:@"api-key"];

+// Configure API key authorization: (authentication scheme: headerApiKey) [apiConfig setApiKey:@"YOUR_API_KEY" forApiKeyIdentifier:@"x-api-key"];
+// Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
+//[apiConfig setApiKeyPrefix:@"Bearer" forApiKeyIdentifier:@"x-api-key"];

-NSString* text = hurricane; // The text to match in the news content. (optional) NSString* sourceCountries = gb,us; // A comma-separated list of ISO 3166 country codes from which the news should originate, e.g. gb,us. (optional)
+NSString* text = hurricane; // The text to match in the news content. (optional) NSString* sourceCountries = us,uk; // A comma-separated list of ISO 3166 country codes from which the news should originate, e.g. gb,us. (optional)
 NSString* language = en; // The ISO 6391 language code of the news, e.g. \"en\" for English. (optional) NSNumber* minSentiment = -0.8; // The minimal sentiment of the news in range [-1,1]. (optional) NSNumber* maxSentiment = 0.8; // The maximal sentiment of the news in range [-1,1]. (optional)